celery/celery/docs/getting-started/next-steps.rst

 -- *Events* is an option that causes Celery to send monitoring messages (events) for actions occurring in the worker.
-These can be used by monitor programs like ``celery events``, and Flower - the real-time Celery monitor, that you can read about in the :ref:`Monitoring and Management guide <guide-monitoring>`.
+These can be used by monitor programs like ``celery events``, and Flower -- the real-time Celery monitor, which you can read about in the :ref:`Monitoring and Management guide <guide-monitoring>`.

 -- *Queues* is the list of queues that the worker will consume